elroydsouza/MessagingApp-SDI/README.md

 # MessagingApp-SDI
 A messaging application that allows for communication across windows.
-This application was created in collaboration with another student as a group project.
+This application was created in collaboration with @ReeceJMartin

 This messaging application can complete the following tasks:
 - Registration and Login